PlanetaryRobotics/IrisRoverPackage/Apps/GroundSoftware/README.md

 # Run the Core:
 The following will rebuild & cache the DataStandards then bring up all core IPC Apps:

 `make run`

+If you don't want any of the CLI tools (`TelemetryDisplay`, `MessagePrinter`, etc.) and just want to run the core IPC infrastructure, you can just run:

+`make run-infra`

+Commonly used IPC apps can be found by using

+`make help`

+or tab-completing `make app-` (e.g. `make app-commander`, `make app-telemetry-display`, etc.)

 # Teardown and Cleanup Development Environment
 Run this before reinitializing (in case something broke):